 Federally-facilitated Marketplace

 When it comes to the Federally-facilitated Marketplace (FFM), there has been a significant increase in provider data accuracy requirements for Qualified Health Plan (QHP) certification.
-For example, as mentioned in our webinar, “The Role of Adequate Health Networks in the Marketplace,” the Center for Consumer Information and Insurance Oversight (CCIIO) introduced provider data validations such as prohibiting providers from being listed at more than 10 locations or across more than 4 specialties.
+For example, as mentioned in our webinar, “The Role of Adequate Health Networks in the Marketplace,” the Center for Consumer Information and Insurance Oversight (CCIIO) introduced provider data validations such as prohibiting providers from being listed at more than 10 locations or as more than 2 specialties.

 State-based Exchange Alignment